Invisible (U2 song)

 "Invisible" is a song by Irish rock band U2.
-Unveiled in a Super Bowl XLVIII television advertisement, it was available as a free digital download through the iTunes Store from 2–3 February 2014.
-Bank of America gave $1 for each download of the track to (RED), an organisation co-founded by Bono, to fight AIDS.
-Since 4 February, it has been available as a paid download, with all the proceeds also going to (RED).
-The song was later included as a hidden track on the deluxe edition of the group's 2014 studio album Songs of Innocence.
+Produced by Danger Mouse, it was released as a non-album single on 2 February 2014.
+The song was unveiled in a Super Bowl XLVIII television advertisement, launching a promotion that offered the song as a free digital download in the iTunes Store from 2–3 February.
+For each download of the track, Bank of America donated $1 to (RED), an organisation co-founded by lead vocalist Bono, to fight HIV/AIDS.
+Ultimately, $3.1 million was raised during the 36-hour promotion.
+Since 4 February, "Invisible" has been available as a paid download that continues to benefit (RED).

+Written and recorded during the sessions for the band's 14th album Songs of Innocence, "Invisible" was the second non-album single to be issued leading up to the album's September 2014 release, following "Ordinary Love" in 2013.
+A longer version of "Invisible" was later included as a hidden track on certain deluxe editions of Songs of Innocence.
+Lyrically, "Invisible" was inspired by the group's early experiences of leaving home to play in London with the desire to be noticed by audiences, as well as Bono's tumultuous relationship with his father.

-The electronic-tinged rock anthem was met with generally favourable reviews from music critics.
+The song, described as an electronic-tinged rock anthem, was met with generally favourable reviews from music critics.
 The song has also charted in several countries, and topped the Billboard Adult Alternative Songs chart in the United States.
 A music video for the song was directed by Mark Romanek and released on 11 February 2014.
+U2 performed the song on the premiere episode of The Tonight Show Starring Jimmy Fallon on the observation deck of 30 Rockefeller Plaza in New York City.